BioJulia/PopGen.jl/docs/commands.md

 │ 2213 │ contig_2784  │ 7        │
 ```

-!!! info "a simple example"
+??? example "a simple example"
-    If this still looks weird to you, here is a simple example to help wrap your mind around it.
+    If this still looks weird to you, here is a simple example to help wrap your mind around it:
     ``` julia
     a,b,c,d = (1,2,3,[4,5,6,7])
     ```
-​    where
+    where
-​
+    ```
     a = 1

     b = 2